CNC Rapid Prototyping & NPI First Articles in Tijuana — Baja Supplies

 Physical parts in a customer’s hands earlier in the program accelerate buy-off, surface requirements gaps, and reduce costly late-stage design changes.

-Machined prototypes that survive functional testing before tooling is cut eliminate the most expensive category of NPI error: discovering a design flaw after a $30,000 mold is built.
+Machined prototypes that survive functional testing before tooling is cut eliminate the most expensive NPI error: discovering a design flaw after a $30,000 mold is built.

 FAI-documented first articles from the production supplier reduce qualification cycles for regulated industries — the same shop that makes the prototype makes the production run.